 That may happen.
 But if you can acknowledge the problem, their feelings, and explain what is holding you back from solving it, you’ll gain respect and could even get a greater level of buy-in on initiatives that will lead to working out the problem.

-When you set aside this fear of what you’ll uncover, you’ll realize the bigger worry is not knowing that you have unhappy staff and that you could have addressed their issue, until they are walking out the door.
+When you set aside this fear of what you’ll uncover, you’ll realize the bigger problem is not knowing that you have unhappy staff and that you could have addressed their issue—and not realizing it until they are walking out the door.

 Surveying all employees at these three times is an invaluable practice that will give you insight and enable you to build a stronger, more productive team.